usaid-cs/yesterday-i-learned/random.md

 1. The dead skin and stuff you may accumulate between your toes, they call it "toe jam".
 1. If you get two tens at blackjack, [don't split them into two separate bets.](https://www.youtube.com/watch?v=vdbhpDkhh9E)
 1. Planes are very dry places.
 [Drink 250mL of water every single hour.](https://www.cntraveler.com/story/this-is-how-much-water-you-should-drink-on-a-plane)
-1. To be fair, "49,95€" sounds like "forty-nine, ninety-five euro" when you say it out loud. "$49.95" would be "dollar forty-nine point nine five", which is less similar to "forty-nine ninety-five".
+1. To be fair, "49,95€" sounds like "forty-nine, ninety-five euro" when you say it out loud. "\$49.95" would be "dollar forty-nine point nine five", which is less similar to "forty-nine ninety-five".
 The [Euro](https://en.wikipedia.org/wiki/Currency_symbol#Usage) is one of the currencies that have the symbol either before or after.
 1. If you find soda cans in an airport, congrats!
 [You can make weapons with them!](https://vimeo.com/channels/terminalcornucopia)
 1. No such thing as [corinthian leather](https://en.wikipedia.org/wiki/Corinthian_leather).
 Just a term made up by Chrysler advertising.
 1. "Hick town" means "redneck town".
 Rednecks themselves all their towns hick towns.
-Example: *"Are y'all gay looking to see how long it takes to get beat up in a hick town?
+Example: _"Are y'all gay looking to see how long it takes to get beat up in a hick town?
 NASCAR sucks?'
 'Country and Western is rubbish?'
-Guess what, you're in a hick town man."*
+Guess what, you're in a hick town man."_
 1. Robusta beans have twice as much caffeine per unit weight than arabica beans.
 1. [If you don't die during a term life insurance policy, then you lose all the money you put into it.](https://www.quotacy.com/what-happens-if-i-dont-die-while-my-policy-is-inforce/) The money then goes to the people who do die.
 1. Coin collectors collect atoms.
 They don't want you to restore a coin.
 They just want the exact atoms to remain.
 1. Among Ottawa and Hamilton, Toronto has the fewest monumental road design fuckups per capita.
 1. "All rights reserved" is by default.
 You don't need to mention it.
 1. Normal smartphones give you a "cardboard VR vision" of 8:9 at best.
 Therefore, no matter how good VR goggles are, they are essentially useless at this point.
-1. [Wikipedia doesn't *need* your donations.](https://en.wikipedia.org/wiki/Wikipedia:Wikipedia_Signpost/2017-02-27/Op-ed) They want your donations because their team is growing exponentially in size, for no real good reason to hire.
+1. [Wikipedia doesn't _need_ your donations.](https://en.wikipedia.org/wiki/Wikipedia:Wikipedia_Signpost/2017-02-27/Op-ed) They want your donations because their team is growing exponentially in size, for no real good reason to hire.
 Jimmy also wanted a private jet (possibly unrelated).
 1. If you hire a co-op student and get "up to $3000" of your "up to 30%" back, then you would be paying such a student $2250 per month to get that amount of tax credit back.
 1. Multi-level marketing firm Herbalife has the balls to be on NYSE.
 1. A bit [less](https://techcrunch.com/2017/09/05/whatsapp-business-app/) than half of the world has WhatsApp installed.